sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will not work.
-- A virtual machine configured with Visual Studio 2019 Community edition
+- A virtual machine configured with Visual Studio 2019 Community edition.

 ## Exercise 1: Setup Oracle 11g Express Edition
 Duration: 45 minutes